- For Parents

 Dear Prospective Family,

-My name is Amy Levin and as the Director of Admissions, I have the honor of working with families in need of finding the best possible school for their children.
+My name is Tami Riggs.
+As the the Director of Admissions, I have the honor of working with families in need of finding the best possible school for their children.

 For more information, please contact me to schedule an interview and personal tour of the school.